bingus912/tinyedit/README.md

 # Contributing

-We welcome contributions to TinyEdit!
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. Ensure the test suite passes.
 4. Make sure your code lints.
-5. Issue that pull request!
+5. Issue a pull request.

 ***